 General Work Visas

-To apply for a General Work Visa, expats must have a job offer from a South African employer.
-General Work Visas are issued for the term of the work contract, up to a maximum of five years.
+To apply for a General Work Visa, you must have a job offer from a South African employer.
+General Work Visas are issued for the work contract term, up to a maximum of five years.

-Prospective employers have to prove that they were unable to find a South African citizen or permanent resident for the expat's position.
-Linked to this, expat employees have to provide proof that they have the necessary qualifications or skills needed for the job.
+Prospective employers must prove that they were unable to find a South African citizen or permanent resident for the expat’s position.
+Additionally, expat employees have to provide proof that they have the necessary qualifications or skills for the job.
 Expat employees are also not allowed to earn less than the average salary and benefits earned by citizens and permanent residents in similar positions.

 Critical Skills Work Visas